 - Pour batter into prepared pan.

-- Bake cake until cake is golden on top and tester inserted into center comes out clean, 55 - 70 minutes.
+- Bake cake in 350° oven until cake is golden on top and tester inserted into center comes out clean, 55 - 70 minutes.
 (Start checking at the 55 minute mark.)

 - Be careful not to open the oven if you don't think it's finished baking.
 (Opening the oven prematurely could cause the cake to fall.)